 The simplest way to take a photo at the telescope is to simply hold your phone’s camera up to the eyepiece, but this approach rarely produces good results.
 Not only is it very difficult to centre the object properly, it can be tricky to ensure that the object is well exposed.

 A simple adapter will improve your smartphone astrophotography immensely.
 An adapter will help you centre an object in the phone’s viewscreen, steady the camera, and ensure proper focus and exposure.
-A handful of companies are now producing adapters, including Orion whose iPhone adapter (for iPhone 4s, 4, 3GS, 3G and original iPhones) is pictured here.
+A handful of companies are now producing adapters, including Orion whose adapter for iPhone 4s (no longer available) is pictured here.
 Orion also produces a Universal Smartphone Adapter that is said to fit most phone brands and which is what I now use.

 Here’s a video of the Orion Steadypix in action to give you a sense of how an adapter is used: http://youtu.be/ej9uj5fsbDo?t=5m

-While smartphone cameras have excellent resolution, they don’t yet have the manual exposure control settings needed to evenly expose the entire lunar disc or to capture subtle planetary features.
+While smartphone cameras have excellent resolution, many don’t yet have the manual exposure control settings needed to evenly expose the entire lunar disc or to capture subtle planetary features.
 You’ll often find Jupiter, Saturn, Venus, and Mars to be much too bright on the camera screen by default. iOS 8 has incorporated good exposure controls for the iPhone camera that I often find do the trick to dim the image and bring out the right amount of detail – but usually only in video mode.
-If you don’t want to record video and stack the frames to create images (more on that later) or if your smartphone doesn’t have powerful enough exposure control on its own, you’ll need to use eyepiece filters such as a Moon filter and/or a coloured filter to reduce the object’s brightness in the eyepiece.
+If you don’t want to record video and stack the frames to create images (more on that later) or if your smartphone doesn’t have powerful enough exposure control on its own, you’ll need to use eyepiece filters such as an a variable polarizing Moon filter and/or a coloured filter to reduce the object’s brightness in the eyepiece.

-When photographing a planet like Jupiter, an eyepiece filter will help you to image features on the disc.
-Without a filter, a smartphone will capture Jupiter as a bright, over-exposed blob.
+By default, a smartphone will capture Jupiter or Venus as a bright, over-exposed blob.
 Using your phone camera or app’s exposure controls or a Moon filter, you can reduce the brightness of Jupiter’s disc and bring out important detail.
 In the example below, the addition of a 13% Transmission Moon filter to the eyepiece eliminated the light from the Galilean moons, but allowed Jupiter’s cloud belts to pop into view.

 At high magnification, it’s sometimes possible to use a filter that allows more light transmission (such as a coloured filter) to image a planet.
 Below is an image of Saturn taken with a #80A Blue filter.
 While this filter gives Saturn an unnaturally blue hue, it brings out ring and cloud detail that would not be visible through an unfiltered shot.
 It also delivers a brighter view than would be obtained using a Moon filter.